Meadowlands Sports Complex: MetLife Stadium

-MetLife Stadium is the home stadium for the New York Giants and New York Jets of the NFL and is one of two stadiums home to two NFL franchises (SoFi Stadium in Inglewood, California is the other).
-It is also the home of the New York Guardians of the XFL, the stadium opened in 2010, following the closing and demolition of the Giants' and the Jets' previous home, Giants Stadium.
-MetLife Stadium hosted Super Bowl XLVIII in 2014 and will host matches during the 2026 FIFA World Cup.
+MetLife Stadium opened in 2010, following the closing and demolition of the Giants' and the Jets' previous home, Giants Stadium.
+It is the home stadium for the New York Giants and New York Jets of the NFL and is one of two stadiums home to two NFL franchises (SoFi Stadium in Inglewood, California is the other).
+It was the home of the New York Guardians of the XFL, MetLife Stadium hosted Super Bowl XLVIII in 2014 and will host matches during the 2026 FIFA World Cup.

 Meadowlands Arena (former)

 Meadowlands Arena (formerly Brendan Byrne Arena, Continental Airlines Arena and IZOD Center) was a multi-purpose indoor arena.
 Opened in 1981, it was home to the New Jersey Nets NBA team until 2010, the Seton Hall University men's basketball team until 2007 and to the New Jersey Devils of the National Hockey League until 2007.
 The Devils and the Seton Hall men's basketball team moved to the Prudential Center in Newark.
-The renamed Brooklyn Nets currently play in the Barclays Center.
+The renamed Brooklyn Nets currently now play at the Barclays Center.
 It closed early in April 2015.